-The NPS survey asks a customer how likely they are to recommend a business to a friend, on a scale from 0 to 10.
+The NPS survey evaluates customer loyalty and asks them how likely they would be to recommend a business to a friend, on a scale from 0 to 10.

-This score measures a potential action of a customer, not a past one, and it’s based on an interaction that the customer had with your brand in that moment or very recently.
+This score measures the potential action, and it’s based on an interaction that the customer had with your brand at that moment or very recently.

 Imagine that a customer registers for your tool today and uses it a couple of times during the free trial.
 On the 3rd day, so very early during the trial, you send an NPS survey to see how likely they are to help with word of mouth.

-The user may choose a high NPS value, but once the trial ends, you may discover that he’s not interested in paying.
-They may also not be interested in recommending you to anyone, since he doesn’t think the tool is worth paying for.
+The user may choose a high NPS value, but you may discover that he’s not interested in paying once the trial ends.
+They may also not be interested in recommending you to anyone since he doesn’t think the tool is worth paying for.

 In other words, you should not use the NPS score as an indicator of the product/market fit or customer satisfaction – not on its own.

 According to Fortune, two-thirds of the Fortune 1000 companies use the Net Promoter Score as a measure of customer sentiment.
 Yet, used on its own, the NPS score can be misleading, as it cannot predict loyalty behavior.